Digital Diagnostics and Emerging Technologies

 Few hospital-based doctors in poorer countries have these essential instruments and almost none at the mid or community level.
 Using the Arclight an examiner can see the front and back of the eye, helping reveal all major blinding conditions such as trachoma, cataract, glaucoma and diabetes.
 It is ideal for students or any qualified health care worker in low or high resource health care settings.

 Dr Andrew Blaikie is a Clinical Academic at the University of St Andrews, who also works as an Eye Surgeon at Queen Margaret Hospital with NHS Fife.
-Working with colleagues at the University of Leicester and University College London, he has been a central member of the team steering the development and testing of the Arclight.
+Working with colleagues at the University of Rwanda and College of Medicine in Malawi he has been a central member of the team steering the development and testing of the Arclight.